AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 - tmux list-keys or :list-keys
 - tmux info

-# 4. VIM Setup, Plugins setup
+# 4. VIM Setup, Plugins & Macros

 first we will setup default vim settings, if not done already, please create a .vimrc file in user home directory.